Nothing is more disappointing than submitting a college essay, thinking you did a fabulous job, only to be grossly let down by your dismal grades.

-So, why choose such a topic when you have the freedom to write about something that genuinely interests you and keeps you intrigued?
+So, why choose such a topic when you can write about something that interests you and keeps you intrigued?

-In order to enjoy essay writing and do full justice, choose an interesting topic.
-That way, there are higher chances of writing an engaging essay and score well too.
+Choose an exciting topic to enjoy the essay writing and do complete justice.
+That way, there are higher chances of writing an engaging essay and scoring well.

 Mistakes while doing research usually stem from being lazy and having poor attention to detail.
 So, be vigilant and make sure you avoid these grave mistakes when it comes to conducting research for your college essay.

 Yes, the internet is great but really, let’s not only rely on it while doing research.

 There are so many other credible sources that you can refer to gain insights and strengthen your paper.
 Refer to published journals, magazines, old newspaper articles, research magazines, and encyclopedias.